sitegeist/Sitegeist.LostInTranslation/README.md

           #
           # Danish uses a different locale identifier then DeepL so the `deeplLanguage` has to be configured explicitly
+          # Here we use the "once" strategy, which will translate nodes only once on switching the language
           #
           'dk':
             label: 'Dansk'